 The good mix of white sand and rocky shorelines added supplementary excitement.
 It wasn’t all about the white sand after all.
 The interesting beachrock, which was naturally cemented by the tide, adorns the other side of the island.
 And then, during good season, you’ll have an exceptional vantage of the stunning sunsets and sunrises.
 The underwater community around Digyo display extraordinary surprises as well.

 From afar, Himokilan Island looks promising.
 It was a big frowner when our boatman said that we could not make a stop there.
 We can actually navigate closer to the island for an additional fee of ₱500.
-However, we found it not worth the time and money though.
+However, we found it not worth the time and money.

-I haven’t verified the truthfulness of the boatman’s story, but it appeared that it was what was instructed or communicated to them.
-They underwent seminars and accreditation before they can offer their services to the tourists in the first place.
+I haven’t verified the truthfulness of the boatman’s story, but it appeared that it was the information communicated to them by the tourism proponents of Inopacan.
+They were more likely true, since they underwent seminars and accreditation before they can offer their services.

 How to Get There

 From Manila, take a flight to Tacloban, and then transfer to a van bound for Inopacan.
 You can also take a Baybay-bound van, and then take another van from Baybay to Inopacan.
 Travel time is up to 2.5 hours and may cost you ₱250.